Kitware/CMake/Help/manual/cpack.1.rst

 Description
 ===========

-The **cpack** executable is the CMake packaging program.
+The :program:`cpack` executable is the CMake packaging program.
 It generates installers and source packages in a variety of formats.

-For each installer or package format, **cpack** has a specific backend, called "generator".
+For each installer or package format, :program:`cpack` has a specific backend, called "generator".
 A generator is responsible for generating the required inputs and invoking the specific package creation tools.
 These installer or package generators are not to be confused with the makefile generators